Ladvien/ladvien.github.io/_posts/2017-08-09-sql-case-r-paste.md

 print(greeting)
 {% endhighlight %}

 This time `print()` will display "Hello how are you,!!Bob?" in the console.
 But, inserting exclamation marks is probably not what we want.
-99% of the time we will not want paste to insert anything.
-We can tell it to insert nothing.
+Most of the time we will not want paste to insert anything and we can tell it to insert nothing.

 {% highlight r %}
 greeting <- paste("Hello how are you,", "Bob?", sep = "")